Samsung Galaxy Tab 10.1: Features

-ChatON has basic features which are auto friends registration, text chat, & multimedia deliver, and put new features which are My Page, voice/video chat, & translate.
+ChatON has basic features, including auto friends registration, text chat, & multimedia deliver, and put new features which are My Page, voice/video chat, & translate.
 The main function of ChatON is divided into Multimedia, Group Chat, Trunk, and Animation Message.
 ChatON can send text, picture, video, & audio as multimedia.

 Users use the personal profile into My Page.
 They can create group chat rooms just by selecting more than 2 buddies.
 All the contents that have been shared in each chat is saved into each trunk.
 Animation Message turns some simple drawing and stamping into short moving videos.

 Update

 Samsung gave users in Italy, UK, and United States the Android 4.0.4 Ice Cream Sandwich operating system Samsung Galaxy Tab 10.1 (excluding the 10.1v version) and the Samsung Galaxy Tab 8.9, at various points in August 2012.

-Samsung rolled out an over-the-air update to the new Samsung Galaxy Tab A interface, which will consist of:
+Samsung rolled out an over-the-air update to the new Samsung Galaxy Tab A interface, which consisted of: